• June 25, 2025

-The pharmaceutical manufacturing process also involves the distribution of manufactured drugs.
-The drugs are distributed to their end-users through various channels, including pharmacies, hospitals, government bodies and health insurance organizations.
+Another critical aspect of the pharmaceutical manufacturing process is product distribution.
+It involves a series of transportation and logistics to distribute drugs to their end-users through pharmacies, hospitals, government bodies and health insurance organizations.

 Pharmaceutical manufacturing process